 In recent years, the number of attacks on these platforms has increased rapidly.
 Incidentally, cloud cyber attacks accounted for 20% of all cyber attacks in 2020, making cloud computing platforms the third most-targeted cyber environment.

 All of this begs the question: Are cloud computing cyber attacks the latest cloud computing cybersecurity issue?

 Unfortunately, the answer is yes.

 Fortunately, as cybersecurity professionals, we know that any cyber threat, including threats to the cloud infrastructure, can be mitigated with adequate security controls and practices.

-In this post, let’s explore what causes breaches in cloud cybersecurity and how organisations can prevent these from occurring in 2021 and beyond.
+In this post, let’s look at some of the biggest data breaches in recent times, what causes these breaches in cloud cybersecurity, and how organisations can prevent these from occurring in 2021 and beyond.

 According to McAfee, data in the cloud may just be more vulnerable than data on on-site servers.
 These vulnerabilities are compounded by lapses across both Cloud Service Providers (CSPs) and end-users.

 CSPs provide different tiers of service depending on how much control an organisation needs over their cloud deployment.
 These offerings include Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).